 During my pregnancy I was preparing myself for everything imaginable when having a newborn.
 I read ALL the baby books.
 I felt ready for this little boy to come in to our lives.
 What I was most ready for was that special bond every mother has when they breastfeed.

 I told myself to try for six months.
 I had my breast pump (free, by the way, thank you insurance), I bought all the books from Amazon.
 I informed my employees that this is what I was doing.
-Until Oliver showed up 4 weeks early.
+Until my son showed up 4 weeks early.

 Oliver was born via emergency c-section and needed oxygen immediately.
 He managed to wrap his umbilical cord around his neck four times.
 We had our first glance and cried together on the operating table, then he was taken upstairs to NICU for the remainder of the four days spent in the hospital.